We asked Rowan Moore to pick his top five architectural follies, and here they are - an eclectic mix from around the world and across the centuries.

 What do you think is the world's biggest architectural folly?
 Tell us in the comments section below to be in with a chance of winning a signed first edition of Rowan Moore's brilliant new book Why We Build.

+Tell us what you think is the world's biggest architectural folly for your chance to win a signed first edition of Rowan Moore's book Why We Build.
 Post your answer below - you've got until midday on Monday 29th October 2012.

 Ceauşescu’s Bucharest Palace of the Parliament, Romania